 Top tip: Allow some time at Pulpit Rock to explore the extensive network of ladders and lookouts for views in every single direction

-With a couple hundred kilometres of trail in the Blue Mountains National Park, it’s no surprise that there are plenty of phenomenal hikes to enjoy.
-The most well-known multi-day hike is the Six Foot Track, but there are dozens of half day hikes if you aren’t ready to commit an entire weekend to the trail.
-A few of my favourites are:
+With several hundred kilometres of trail in the Blue Mountains, it’s no surprise that there are plenty of phenomenal hikes to enjoy.
+Dozens of half-day or overnight hikes follow the clifftops, descend into the lush valleys, or even take you across the National Park; a few of my favourites are:

 Starting point: Scenic World